cryptobiu/MATRIX/README.md

 `pacman -S python python-pip`

 After You installed Python 3 and pip3 you will need to install the modules MATRIX uses.
-To install this three modules use pip3
+To install this modules use pip3

 `pip3 install --user -r requirements.txt`

-**NOTE**: on some computers the following error may appear: `locale.Error: unsupported locale setting` To fix it, run:
+**NOTE[1]**: on some computers the following error may appear: `locale.Error: unsupported locale setting` To fix it, run:
 1. `sudo apt-get clean && sudo apt-get update && sudo apt-get install -y locales`
 2. `locale-gen en_US.UTF-8`

+**NOTE[2]**: If you want to deploy your experiment at Azure, you will need to install the [Azure-CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).
+To install it, run: `curl -L https://aka.ms/InstallAzureCli | bash`

 After the modules installed, clone this repository to install MATRIX on your system.